Shinjiro Torii founds Torii Shoten

 Akadama Port Wine becomes the foundation stone of Suntory.

 an original Japanese whisky

-Kotobukiya* which sets out to create
+Kotobukiya* sets out to create

-and Japanese palates.
+and suited to Japanese palates.

 *Kotobukiya Limited founded in 1921.

-Yamazaki Distillery established in 1924.
+Construction of the Yamazaki Distillery in 1923.

 Japan's first malt whisky distillery

 Launch of Suntory Whisky